 One of the best ways to tell a good site from a bad one is to pay attention to its sources.

-Scientific studies and established, reputable news sources will likely not only have the most helpful information but offer the most accurate details.
+Scientific studies and established, reputable news sources will likely have the most helpful information and accurate details.

 If a piece of content doesn’t cite any sources, you may still be able to get an idea of how trustworthy it is from the main website hosting it.

 Some apps or websites have policies against harmful content, including pro-ana videos, memes, and posts.
-These sites will remove any related content as quickly as possible.
+These sites will work to remove any related content as quickly as they can.

-Still, it’s possible for some content to slip through the cracks, even on the most well-intentioned websites.
+Still, some content can slip through the cracks, even on the most well-intentioned websites.
 And some pro-ana users will also work around algorithm or moderator searches by intentionally misspelling words, such as “thynspiration” instead of “thinspiration.”

-Sadly, it’s nearly impossible to have any type of online experience that isn’t at least partially dictated by predictive algorithms.
-But it is possible to curb their effect on your social media feed and search results.
+It’s nearly impossible to have any type of online experience that isn’t at least partially dictated by predictive algorithms.
+However, it is possible to curb the effect they may have on your social media feed and search results.

 YouTube offers the option to turn off autoplay, which can reduce unhealthy suggestions or prevent users from falling down a pro-ana rabbit hole.

-Facebook allows users to see “Most Recent” content on their news feeds, which is generally comprised of posts from friends, family, and real people, as opposed to the default “Top Stories” option, which promotes brands and advertising that can be largely tied into predictive algorithms.
+Facebook allows users to see “Most Recent” content on their news feeds, which generally consists of posts from friends, family, and real people, as opposed to the default “Top Stories” option, which promotes brands and advertising that can be tied into predictive algorithms.

 It may also be possible to select certain settings on other apps and websites that help reduce the influence the algorithm has on what you see.